-There have been 45 letters of objection which can summarised below:
+There have been 10 letters of objection based on the most recent revisions to the scheme which can summarised below:

 - The proposal is against National Planning Policy paragraph.
-53. - Not in keeping with he character of the area. - Loss of amenity by way of visual intrusion on the corner. - Noise pollution. - Vehicular access is dangerous and falls short of highways standards, location and visibility. - Will alter the openness and character of the area and create a built up appearance when viewed from the road and adjacent properties. - The corner plot should be reinstated to be an asset to the community.
+53.

-- National planning does not expect every bit of green land to be built upon. - No soil testing has been done in terms of contamination. - Newts in the area, applicant hasn't undertaken any surveys to do with Newts. - Totally inappropriate build in an open rural. - House will be in the garden of an already extended house; over development of the site. - Building line will be lost. - Not an area designated for residential development which is adequately catered for in Wrenbury. - Not enough time to consider amendments.
+- Not in keeping with he character of the area. - Loss of amenity by way of visual intrusion on the corner. - Noise pollution. - Vehicular access is dangerous and falls short of highways standards, location and visibility. - Will alter the openness and character of the area and create a built up appearance when viewed from the road and adjacent properties. - The corner plot should be reinstated to be an asset to the community. - National planning does not expect every bit of green land to be built upon. - No soil testing has been done in terms of contamination. - Newts in the area, applicant hasn't undertaken any surveys to do with Newts. - Totally inappropriate build in an open rural. - House will be in the garden of an already extended house; over development of the site. - Building line will be lost. - Not an area designated for residential development which is adequately catered for in Wrenbury. - Overlook a listed building. - Covers more of the plot than the original application. - Higher and larger than the adjacent bungalow. - Only 2 miles from a new housing development which is being started. - Loss of building line. - No newt survey; omission.